sknoeri/Master_project_codes/README.md

 --numpy

 The two python GUI codes are acociated to the data recorded during the experiments.
+The path at the beginning must be adjuest to the individual user.

 --GUI_for_read_2CDC_Volts.py is used for the record of capacitance singal A and B and the Voltage read by the Arduino ADC